petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/liferay-paas-go-live-checklist.md

 ### Alerts

-Check the bell icon on the top-right of the Liferay Cloud console to see the *Alerts* page and check for any alerts that must be addressed.
+Check the bell icon on the top-right of the Liferay Cloud console to check for any alerts that must be addressed.

 Confirm that your project's main contributors also have updated their preferences to receive alerts via email.
 See [Real-Time Alerts](../manage-and-optimize/real-time-alerts.md) for more information.

 ## Reviewing Your Continuity Plan

+Your continuity plan includes items to ensure your site keeps running in the event of various events.

 ### Backups